 You should read quite a few dissertation abstracts online, so you can gain a good understanding of the general tone expected.
 With abstracts, you are not looking to reinvent the wheel here you are simply trying to get a point across and be engaging.
 Check out how other writers have done this and take inspiration from them.

-Your abstract is important, but it is wise to not overthink it.
+Do my work for me can handle requests in the shortest time, but it is wise to not overthink it.
 If you follow all of the steps mentioned here, you are unlikely to experience any issues.
 In some ways, you are advertising all of your hard work, so make sure you put a lot of time and effort into making it shine.